 Our solution was simple but effective.
 We set up a company email and shared calendar system with each instructor having a company email and calendar on their phone.
 The instructors share their schedules with the office, so all instructor calendars are visible on a single screen on the office computer.

-Transparency enabled the office to see the availability of instructors in real-time, which solved both problems.
+Transparency enabled the office to see the availability of instructors in real time, which solved both problems.

 A long-term charity customer asked us to move their IT infrastructure to a new office.
 The move was an opportunity to fix problems with the old system and save money at the same time.
 People usually think that making things better will always cost money, but not in this case.
 They had a video conferencing system that used four ISDN 2e lines which had high line rental and call charges.
 Reinstalling four ISDN 2e lines at the new office would involve paying install charges.

 Our solution was to install a second broadband line and an enterprise-class router and route the video through the Internet.
 There were many benefits to this new design.
 Firstly we saved the cost of installing new lines and were able to dispense with all the extra cabling and several devices.
 There were no further call charges.
 The second line gave fault tolerance for other Internet traffic.
-Last and not least, the video conferencing worked better over the new system than the old one.
+Last and not least, video conferencing worked better over the new system than in the old one.
 In summary, it was better in every way and saved £1706 annually, not including the call costs or the installation costs.

-Technica Systems is one of our longest-standing customers, so we have completed many projects for them in addition to giving day to day support.
+Technica Systems is one of our longest-standing customers, so we have completed many projects for them in addition to giving day-to-day support.